 Within the City West District the minimum building height is 2 stories and the maximum building height is 3 stories.
-With the Mixed Use Development Option, the maximum height for the City West North area is 5 stories and the maximum height for the City West South area is 4 stories, but that may be exceeded if bonus height conditions are met.
+With the Mixed Use Development Option, the maximum height for City West North is 5 stories and the maximum height for the City West South area is 4 stories, but that may be exceeded if bonus height conditions are met.

-Maximum building height in the north area may not exceed one-hundred fifteen (115) feet or 8 stories, whichever is less, and in the south area no building shall exceed 55 feet or 4 stories, whichever is less.
+Maximum building height in the north area may not exceed 115 feet or 8 stories, whichever is less, and in the south area no building shall exceed 55 feet or 4 stories, whichever is less.